Q What should I know about next year's program planning process?

 The AMPC members comprising each Content Area Team will keep working and connecting with members.
 In situations where a must-have program topic is not sufficiently covered by any of the submitted proposals, the CAT will curate the program with assistance from interested members and SISs who may have expertise and/or speaker recommendations in a particular area.

 Q But what if I want to propose a completely different program—one that isn't on the list of must-haves?

 Go for it!
-There will be only 30 must-have program topics on the list, and there will be room for many more in Austin.
+There will be only 30 must-have program topics on the list, and there will be room for many more in Baltimore.
 Talk to members, survey your SIS and work with other AALL entities to stay on the right track.
 Keep in mind that members want substantive, well developed programs that help them do their jobs better.
 The process and criteria for proposing programs is basically the same as in recent years.